click on a picture to find out more about our trustees

-Nessa was born and brought up on a working farm in Perthshire and came to the Highlands almost 30 years ago to work for the Highlands and Islands Development Board.
-Since then, she has worked for a number of National Youth Charities, mainly delivering outdoor education and fundraising.
+I was born and brought up on a working farm in Perthshire and came to the Highlands almost 30 years ago to work for the Highlands and Islands Development Board.
+Since then, I’ve spent many years working for various National Youth Charities, delivering outdoor education and developing funding.

-She settled in the area in 2008 and is an enthusiastic mountain biker, taking part in a number of Strathpuffer 24hr Mountain Bike Races over the years.
+Since settling in the Strath in 2008 I’ve really enjoyed developing my mountain biking skills and have taken part in several Strathpuffer 24hr Mountain Bike Races over the years.

 I live and work in Strathpeffer and over the past 11 years I have been actively involved in a number of local community groups.
 Running the Community Centre helps me to have a good understanding of the needs of the community and what improvements they would like to see.

 I firmly believe that the Peffery Way will provide everyone with a chance to enjoy the outdoors and help to generate tourism for the village.
 The path between Strathpeffer and Dingwall and linking up the areas in between will be great for my kids to bike to school and meet up with their friends.
 Having a safe low-level path will be useful for families and older people who struggle to climb the hills around the village.